flavienbwk/backupcli/README.md

   --enc <encryption_key>    Encrypt the archive with the specified encryption key.
   --s3-bucket <bucket_name> Specify the S3 bucket for backup.
   --s3-region <region_name> Specify the S3 region for the bucket.
+  --s3-storage-class <sc>   Specify the S3 storage class for the bucket.
+                            Default to STANDARD.
+Can be INTELLIGENT_TIERING, STANDARD_IA, GLACIER...

 Examples:
   backupcli /path/to/source --dst /path/to/destination